 If there is a foreign object in the eye or if the leopard gecko has an eye injury, he might get an abscess or develop an infection.
 It’s more common for the eye underneath the eye to swell.
 You can identify abscesses by noticeable lumps that appear suddenly.

 Abscesses can be caused by mealworm or cricket bites or from scratches and injuries from objects in the enclosure.
+You can feed them canned mealworms.
 If your leopard gecko has a tank mate and they fight, he could develop an abscess if he has a wound caused by fighting.

 Ulcers of the eye